DumBiriyani/ETL-pipeline-creation-with-GLUE/Step2_S3.md

 ## What is Amazon S3?

 Amazon Simple Storage Service (Amazon S3) is an object storage service offering industry-leading scalability, data availability, security, and performance.
 Amazon S3 can store any type of object, which allows uses like storage for Internet applications, backups, disaster recovery, data archives, data lakes for analytics, and hybrid cloud storage.
+Amazon S3 has various features you can use to organize and manage your data in ways that support specific use cases, enable cost efficiencies, enforce security, and meet compliance requirements.

-Amazon S3 is an object storage service that stores data as objects within buckets.
-An object is a file and any metadata that describes the file.
-A bucket is a container for objects.
+Data is stored as objects within resources called “buckets”, and a single object can be up to 5 terabytes in size.
+S3 features include capabilities to append metadata tags to objects, move and store data across the S3 Storage Classes, configure and enforce data access controls, secure data against unauthorized users, run big data analytics, monitor data at the object and bucket levels, and view storage usage and activity trends across your organization.
+Objects can be accessed through S3 Access Points or directly through the bucket hostname.

 ### Implementation steps